carsupra10/api.DriftSpike/README.md

 2. **Set up Supabase:**
    - Create a new Supabase project
-   - Run the SQL in `supabase-schema.sql` to create the required tables
+   - Run the SQL in `supabase-schema.sql` to create the users table
    - Get your Supabase URL and anon key

 3. **Configure environment variables:**
    ```bash
    cp .env.example .env.local
    ```
-   Fill in your Supabase credentials and API key.
+   Fill in your Supabase credentials.

 4. **Deploy to Vercel:**
    ```bash